mtlynch/mtlynch.io/content/posts/zig-strings-call-c-code/index.md

 Surprisingly, the above code compiles and runs without an error.
 Isn't Zig supposed to guarantee the null-termination property?

 It turns out that, Zig guarantees the null-termination by ignoring operations to overwrite the null-terminator character.
-Even though Zig allows me to write code that overwrites the null-termination character, the operation is ignored, and that slot in the array preserves its original value of `0`.
+Even though Zig allows me to write code that overwrites the null-termination character, Zig [ignores the assignment operation](https://github.com/ziglang/zig/issues/9791#issuecomment-1854907508).
+The last slot in the array preserves its original value of `0`.

 ```zig
 var s = [_:0]u8{ 'h', 'e', 'l', 'l', 'o' };